ainilaha/PlantGeneDB/README.md

 You first need to change the directory to docker by `cd docker`
 - `docker compose up -d `

+To shutdown
+- `docker compose down`

+To restart a container

+- `docker compose resart <container name>`

 #### check the containers

 - `docker compose ps`